timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-04-22
+# Objectives for Today 2021-04-24

-- Attempting to get Telemetry Buddy recording data for a full race session.
-- Maybe try seeing some early stages of the session analysis display.
+- LudumDare 48, The Last Compo
+- Making a racing game about driving **Deeper and Deeper** into a canyon.
+- Hoping to be feature complete by 10am, no later than 11:59am.
+- After feature complete all modeling.

 **Purpose**